Dexter Patterson: BRDC British F3 Championship

-For 2021 the Scot progressed into the BRDC British Formula 3 Championship, driving for Douglas Motorsport alongside Reema Juffali.
+For 2021, Patterson progressed into the BRDC British Formula 3 Championship, driving for Douglas Motorsport alongside Reema Juffali.
 His first podium came at just his third race, with third place at the Brands Hatch Circuit.
-The next round at Silverstone would bring controversy however, as Patterson was disqualified from the first two races and excluded from the third one after an altercation in the paddock with Bryce Aron, who had collided with the Scot in the second race.
-Patterson bounced back in round three at Donington Park with three top ten finishes and a best result of fourth that weekend, but would withdraw from the following round at Spa-Francorchamps.
+The next round at Silverstone would bring controversy however, as Patterson was disqualified from the first two races and excluded from the third one after an altercation in the paddock with Bryce Aron, who had collided with Patterson in the second race.
+Patterson bounced back in round three at Donington Park with three top-ten finishes and a best result of fourth that weekend, but would withdraw from the following round at Spa-Francorchamps.
 He finished the season in 21st place, being one of 19 drivers to have scored a podium throughout the campaign.

 Formula Regional European Championship

 On 20 July 2021, Monolite Racing announced that Patterson would be replacing the outgoing Jasin Ferati in the Formula Regional European Championship for the Spa-Francorchamps round.
 He finished the first race in 19th place, but would go on to score his first points in just his second start, finishing seventh and bringing Monolite their first points of the year.